Certificates of Deposit are common vehicles for people to achieve some income on cash savings with relatively little risk.

 The Pros and Cons

-Step-up CDs offer a safe investment and the automatic rise in interest rates will ensure that earnings on the CD will outpace the rate of inflation.
+Step-up CDs offer a safe investment and the automatic rise in interest rates will ensure that earnings on the CD may outpace the rate of inflation.
 It also saves you the effort of researching CDs to find better rates.

 If you want to place your money in CDs but are concerned about rising rates, placing money in shorter-term CDs may be more appropriate for you.
 Locking up your money for a few months as opposed to five years will give you the flexibility to open new CDs with higher rates once the short terms end.
-The downside to this is that short-term CDs usually have lower rates.
+The downside to this is that short-term CDs may have lower rates.

 Another approach is to set up a “CD Ladder” in which money is placed in multiple CDs with a variety of rates and terms.
 This allows you to lock in some money in long-term CDs with higher rates while having the flexibility to move some money into new CDs as rates rise.